vrgl117-games/sblobber64/README.md

-# sblobber64
+# sblobber64 for Nintendo64

+Is it a slime?
+Is it a blob? who knows?!

+N64 game developed for the N64brew Jam #1

+Support 1 player and Rumble Pak.

 ![title](./resources/screenshots/title.png?raw=true)
 ![elems1](./resources/screenshots/level1.png?raw=true)
 ![elems2](./resources/screenshots/level2.png?raw=true)

-Is it a slime?
-Is it a blob? who knows?!

 ## Note